swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 so many languages, there will certainly be disagreements about what to say instead of "Welcome."

-I, for example, am from Tamil Nadu, India, so I'll push (to the upstream repository) my own version of Welcome on line 5 of Readme.md.

-You may speak another language, perhaps even English, however, and may want to replace the Tamil word 'vanakkam' with an equivalent word that you prefer (welcome, willkommen, bienvenido, benvenuti, etc.).
+You may speak another language, perhaps even English, however, and may the word 'welcome' with an equivalent word that you prefer (willkommen, bienvenido, benvenuti, etc.).

 You'll want to start a new branch for development.
 It's a good convention to think of your master branch (in this case your 2013-04-uwmadison branch) as